Type of Entry: Training

 • Morriss, R., Gask, L. & Battersby, L. et al. (1999).
 Teaching frontline health and voluntary workers to assess and manage suicidal patients.
 Journal of Affective Disorders, 52, 77-83.

-For more information on the supporting evidence for STORM, click here.
+For more information on the supporting evidence for Storm Skills Training click here.

 Recommendations